elfhosted/elfhosted.com/docs/app/seerrbridge.md

 ![](/images/gluetun-configmap-1.png)

-Copy the example YAML below, edit it to include only the values you need for your config, and paste it in:
+Copy the example YAML below, edit it to include the values you need for your config, and paste it in:

 ```yaml